 Crafts from beer cans by own hands

-Empty cans of beer and various drinkscan become a source material for creating a variety of crafts.
-Some artifacts from beer cans are purely decorative, while others can be a useful accessory for home and garden.
-Look at 5 ways to make interesting crafts from tin cans with your own hands!
+Empty tin cans from beer and various drinkscan become the source material for creating various crafts.
+Some crafts from beer cans are purely decorative, while others can be a useful accessory for the home and garden.
+Check out 5 ways to make interesting crafts from tin cans with your own hands!

 Luminaire from beer cans